niltonvasques/rails-graphql-sample/README.md

 REST APIs have a lot of issues very well known, like the multi request problem, that is when a client application need rebuild the information stored on server through multiple REST resource routes.
-Thus, the main reason to adopt a GraphQL Query instead a REST API approach, was because GraphQL has a very elegant way to handle and solve REST issues, and probably will be the default "way to go" for next years in backend development.
+Thus, the main reason to adopt a GraphQL Query instead a REST API approach, was because GraphQL has a very elegant way to handle and solve REST issues.
+The graphql probably will be the default "way to go" for next years in backend development.
 Another less strong reason was for learning purposes, to give a try to this new technology through the challenge, increasing a little bit the efforts, but also allow get the hands dirty on the state of the art of backend JSON APIs and evaluate it.